Back to Archive

 The Full Story

-In October 2012, Austrian daredevil Felix Baumgartner stepped out of a pressurized capsule at 128,100 feet above the New Mexico desert.
-For two years, Red Bull's team quietly engineered the entire operation — the pressurized suit, the giant helium balloon, the mission control, the 24/7 livestream infrastructure — all without a single TV buy.
-On the day, he reached Mach 1.25, broke four world records, and the internet nearly buckled under the weight of 8 million simultaneous viewers.
+In October 2012, Austrian daredevil Felix Baumgartner stepped out of a pressurized capsule at 128,100 feet above the New Mexico desert — a perch so high that the curvature of Earth was clearly visible beneath his boots.
+For two years, Red Bull's team had quietly engineered the entire operation: the custom pressurized suit, the 55-story helium balloon, the purpose-built mission control, and a 24/7 livestream infrastructure — all without a single TV buy.
+The jump's capsule communicator was Joe Kittinger, the 84-year-old retired Air Force colonel who held the previous freefall record set in 1960.
+Having the man whose record was being broken guide Baumgartner through the ascent and descent added a layer of human drama no scriptwriter could have invented.
+On the day, Baumgartner reached Mach 1.25 in freefall, broke four world records simultaneously, and the internet nearly buckled under the weight of 8 million concurrent viewers.
 Not once did Red Bull show their can.
 Not once did they mention what the drink tasted like.

 02